jonasbgood/StreetTreesOfNYC/README.md

 circle represents the individuals health status.
 The diameter of each circle roughly relates to the diameter of the tree in inch.

-The user can select trees from certain boroughs and certain health conditions.
+The user can select trees from a list boroughs and different health conditions.
 By clicking on a single tree all available information for this tree is shown in the table on the right.

+The complete data sat as well as the filtered data can be exported and downloaded to csv and xlsx files.

+The user can also select areas of interest using the tools provided in the map.
+All trees in a selected area can then be exporte.